 Find evidence-based articles, up-to-date guidelines and other resources about endocrinology, particularly diabetes, at this resource center, brought to you by the Journal of the American Association of Nurse Practitioners (JAANP).

 This tool is a comprehensive guide highlighting what patients need to know about CGM devices for diabetes management.
 With diabetes technology advances on the rise, the goal is to help patients understand the features and benefits of the devices currently available, help support point of care conversations and help patients understand the benefits of these devices for diabetes management.

-AANP’s most popular flipchart, created by expert NPs to support education of patients with Type 2 diabetes, comes with a two-sided document of information to give to the patients to take home.
+This, AANP’s most popular flipchart was created by expert NPs to support education of patients with Type 2 diabetes and comes with a two-sided document of information to give to the patients to take home.

 Designed to inform patients about the side effects, dosage adjustment and administration of long-acting basal insulin combined with a GLP-1 RA, this handout also includes a worksheet for providers to fill out and give to patients to take home.